SudoIndividual/SP-DISM-Notes/FOC/Readme.md

 - NIC is in a special mode called promiscuous

 2. Promiscuous mode – turns off the gatekeeper functions and enables the NIC to process all frames it sees

-3. Promiscuous mode allows the NIC to process all frames it sees

 ### NIC Indicator Lights
 1. amber for 100 Mbps and green for 1000 Mbps